Tip Pool vs Tip Out (When to Switch and When Not To)

 Tip pool tends to win when:

 1. Team service concept.
-Multiple servers and runners working tables together, food runners delivering to any table that’s ready, side work shared.
-The “whose table?” question is fuzzy.
+Multiple servers and runners working tables together, runners dropping food at whatever table is ready, side work split across the floor.
+Nobody can really answer “whose table is this?” and that’s the point.

 2. BOH inclusion is desired.
-Many concepts want to share tips with kitchen for morale and retention.
-Tip pool with full minimum wage paid is the cleanest legal structure.
+A lot of operators want to cut the kitchen in for morale and retention, and honestly they should.
+Tip pool with full minimum wage paid is the cleanest legal way to do it.

 When tip out wins #